 - To scald the milk, use a steam wand, hot plate, or your microwave.
 Place 2 cups of whole milk into the pitcher or saucepan and warm it until 181℉.
 Don't try to froth or steam the milk!

 - Place the coffee ice cubes, the scalded milk, and syrup of choice in a blender or food processor.
 Blend until smooth, stopping along the way to scrape the walls of the blender.

 - Transfer the mixture into glasses, add some straws and serve on a warm afternoon.
 Share the delightful beverage with your favorite people and enjoy!

-What can make frozen cafe au lait even better is pairing it with some delicious treats?
+What can make frozen au lait even better is pairing it with some delicious treats?
 Take notes from New Orleanians and their Cafe du Monde to pick the dessert or snack that compliments the coffee best.

 Beignets are essentially deep-fried squares resembling a doughnut in a different shape.
 The fried dough pillows are covered with loads of confectioner’s sugar.
 They’re even better when served hot.

 The New Orleans bread pudding is slightly different than what you’re used to.